 Types of Small Business Investments

-Whether you want to establish a new business or buy into an already existing business, there are a few types of small business investments you can make.
+Whether you want to establish a new business or buy into an already existing business, there are several different types of small business investments you can make.
 Let’s look at the three major types:

-Equity investments are also known as ownership investments.
-When you invest in equity investment, you’re essentially becoming a partial owner of a business.
+Equity investments, sometimes called angel investing, are also known as ownership investments.
+When you invest in equity investment, you own a portion of the business.
 As an equity investor, you provide money in exchange for getting a percentage of the business’ profits.

 Likewise, if the value of the business drops, you share the loss with other investors.
-You’ll also have a say when it comes to making some critical decisions about the future of the business.
+Your portion of the company also gives you a say when it comes to making some critical business decisions about the future of the business.

-One great advantage of an equity investment is that it can result in massive gains.
+One great advantage for angel investors and venture capitalists is that it can result in massive gains.

 However, you should keep in mind that anything that is highly profitable is risky as well.
 There’s no assurance that the value of your investment will remain constant or grow in the future.
 It can even drop.